-The Center for Equity and Excellence in Teaching and Learning (CEETL) expresses solidarity with students, faculty, and staff at SF State and beyond who are living with disabilities, especially during times of COVID-19.
+The Center for Equity and Excellence in Teaching and Learning (CEETL) expresses solidarity with students, faculty, and staff at SF State and beyond who are living with disabilities.
 Special thanks to the student members of DREAM and the Longmore Institute on Disability.

 Disability affects over a quarter of American adults from every sector of society, yet social, political, and economic forces continue to marginalize disabled people.
 Because outdated ways of thinking and portrayals in the media still frame our existence as a personal tragedy, it’s especially important to support and appreciate the contributions of disabled people to our campus community.